wanchain/cardano-crosschain-xport/cross-chain/README.md

 # Contracts Description
-* #### GroupNFT
+* ### GroupNFT (Common for Asset/XPort Crosschain)
      Responsible to mint a NFT Token such as GroupNFTToken and AdminNFTToken.

 * #### GroupNFTToken
-    GroupNFTToken stores important parameters for crosschain ,such as GPK, in inline datum
+    GroupNFTToken stores important parameters for crosschain, such as GPK, in inline datum

 * #### AdminNFTToken
-    AdminNFTToken stores Administator parameters ,such as all Administators's PK of and the Authorization thresholds, in inline datum
+    AdminNFTToken stores Administator parameters, such as all Administators's PK of and the Authorization thresholds, in inline datum

-* ### GroupNFTHolder
+* ### GroupNFTHolder (Common for Asset/XPort Crosschain)
     The contract holds the GroupNFT.

+* ### AdminNFTHolder (Common for Asset/XPort Crosschain)
+    The contract holds the AdminNFTToken minted via GroupNFT.
+Any management operations must be authorized by the AdminNFTHolder.

 * ### InboundToken
     Responsible to mint InboundToken which represent a inbound msg from other chain,the asset name is a unique parameter which prepresent the remote origin contract.